Free downloadable 26-page booklet

 The story now jumps forty days into the future.
 In Acts chapter 1, we find Jesus has been showing himself alive for forty days.
 At one point, over 500 people saw him at once.
 As He leads his band of disciples to a mountain for one last earthly visit before His ascension, He shares with them his final instructions: Wait in Jerusalem until you have received the promise of the Father and have been endued (invested or anointed) with power.

 Luke puts it this way:

-“And behold, I send the promise of My father on you.
+“And behold, I send the promise of My Father on you.
 But you sit in the city of Jerusalem until you are clothed with power from on high.”
 Luke 24:49 MJKV

 In Acts 1, we find Jesus instructing his disciplines to do something that might seem strange when we stop to think about it.
 He tells them to tarry or wait for a few days, and they would receive the Baptism with the Holy Spirit and be clothed with power from on high.

-The thinking person might say, “Hold on a second, I thought that just happened back in John 20 in the upper room, 40 days ago.
+The thinking person might say, “Hold on a second, I thought that just happened back in John chapter 20 in the upper room, forty days ago.
 Why is Jesus telling them that they must now wait a few more days for the anointing of the Holy Spirit to come upon them?”

 Good Question.
 There are one of two possibilities.

 - Jesus breathed on the disciples, saying, “receive the Holy Ghost,” but they did not receive it until fifty days later on the day of Pentecost.

 - That there are two anointings taking place on two different occasions for two different purposes.